 - Block all attempts to send unauthorised emails from your trusted domains

 - Report on lookalike domains dynamically across digital channels

 Increasing visibility can also help you reduce the risk of a ransomware attack.
 For instance, you can:

-- Identify the Very Attacked People™ (VAPs) in your organization to identify which users are being attacked with impostor threats
+- Identify the Very Attacked People™ (VAPs) in your organisation to identify which users are being attacked with impostor threats

 - Provide granular threat details

-- See which suppliers pose the highest risk to your organization
+- See which suppliers pose the highest risk to your organisation

 - Uncover malicious lookalikes of your domains and your suppliers’ domains